 2016 MINI Cooper Clubman spy shots

 Another major change is the size of the vehicle.
-According to our photographer, the prototype is almost as big as a BMW 3-Series Sports Wagon.
-This means it will be much longer and wider than the third-generation Cooper.
-The enlarged version of the UKL platform it will ride on will also be used for a seven-seat BMW model as well as a possible MINI 'Traveller' MPV.
+As confirmed by the concept, the new Clubman will be almost as big as a BMW 3-Series Sports Wagon.
+The enlarged version of the UKL platform it will ride on will also be used for a seven-seat BMW 2-Series Gran Tourer

-Buyers can also expect some new safety features across the third-generation MINI family.
+Buyers can also expect some new safety features across the new MINI lineup.
 These include a head-up display, collision and pedestrian warning systems, a parking assistant and even a speed limit information system.

 Look for the new MINI Clubman to reach showrooms during 2015, but as a 2016 model.
-By this point, MINI will already be selling its new Cooper, the new Cooper five-door and a new Cooper Convertible.
+By this point, MINI will already be selling its new Cooper Hardtop, the new Cooper five-door and a new Cooper Convertible

 ._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.